Information Regarding The CPAT

 How to Become a Firefighter

 The CPAT stands for the Candidate Physical Ability Test.
 It is an indoor test that evaluates candidates for the job of a firefighter.
-This evaluation is carried out by subject them to various physical tasks so that they can demonstrate their level of physical fitness.
+This evaluation is carried out by firefighting professionals who subject them to various physical tasks so that they can demonstrate their level of physical fitness.
 For more information, you can visit the official website of the test at http://www.candidatephysicalabilitytest.com.
 This test is specifically held for residents of all states in the USA.
-In this article, the structure of the firefighter CPAT will be discussed in detail.
+In this article, the structure of the test is discussed in detail.

 Test Structure and Tasks

-The firefighter CPAT test is administered by the CFFJAC (California Fire Fighter Joint Apprenticeship Committee).
-It measures physical capabilities of the firefighting recruits and candidates in eight areas that will be specific to their job.
+The firefighting test is administered by the CFFJAC (California Fire Fighter Joint Apprenticeship Committee).
+It measures the physical capabilities of firefighting recruits and candidates in eight areas that will be specific to their job.
 These areas are listed below:

 Stair Climb: This skill is needed when the firefighters have to travel to various floors of a building for firefighting and rescue operations.